Gabrielle Aplin: Career beginnings (2011–2012)

 Aplin's first release was the five-track Acoustic EP, which she self-released under her own label, Never Fade Records, on 13 September 2010.
 Her second release, another extended play titled Never Fade, was released on 9 May 2011.
 In this EP, she expanded her sound, showcasing a more folk rock sound and playing all the instruments herself.
 In April 2011, Aplin was invited to perform for BBC Introducing at Maida Vale Studios, where she played three tracks from Never Fade and a cover of the Coldplay song "Fix You," which was the most-viewed video on the BBC Introducing YouTube channel.
 Aplin released her third EP, Home, on 12 February 2012, again under Never Fade Records.
 She described Home as "the most honest thing I've ever written and recorded."

 English Rain and Light Up the Dark (2012–2016)

 On 29 February 2012, Aplin announced that she had signed a deal with Parlophone Records.
-Her first major label single titled "Please Don't Say You Love Me" was released on 10 February 2013.
 Later that year, Aplin was confirmed as the soundtrack to the John Lewis & Partners Christmas advert covering Frankie Goes to Hollywood's "The Power of Love".
 The song went on to top the UK Singles Chart in December 2012.
+Her first major label single titled "Please Don't Say You Love Me" was released on 10 February 2013.
 On 13 May 2013, Aplin released her debut album, English Rain.
 Following its release, English Rain charted at number two on both the UK and Scottish album charts, selling over 35,000 copies.
 It also reached the top ten in Australia, number 11 in Ireland, and number 39 in New Zealand.